raashidsalih/Penny-Assignment/readme.md

 ### 6. Load Data

-Run the data loader script to populate MongoDB with the California procurement dataset:
+Place the CSV file at INPUT_CSV_PATH and run the data loader script to populate MongoDB with the California procurement dataset:

 ```bash
 python data_load.py